Hui people: Military service

 They have not enjoyed the educational and political privileges of the Han Chinese, and they are in many respects primitive.
 But they know the meaning of fidelity, and if I say "do this, although it means death," they cheerfully obey.

 Hui generals and soldiers fought for the Republic against Tibet in the Sino-Tibetan War, against Uyghur rebels in the Kumul Rebellion, the Soviet Union in the Soviet Invasion of Xinjiang and against Japan in the Second Sino Japanese War.
 The Japanese planned to invade Ningxia from Suiyuan in 1939 and create a Hui puppet state.
 The next year in 1940, the Japanese were defeated militarily by Kuomintang Muslim general Ma Hongbin.
 Ma Hongbin's Hui Muslim troops launched further attacks against Japan in the Battle of West Suiyuan.
 The Chinese Islamic Association issued "A message to all Muslims in China from the Chinese Islamic Association for National Salvation" in Ramadan of 1940 during the Second Sino-Japanese War.

 We have to implement the teaching "the love of the fatherland is an article of faith" by the Prophet Muhammad and to inherit the Hui's glorious history in China.
 In addition, let us reinforce our unity and participate in the twice more difficult task of supporting a defensive war and promoting religion ...
 We hope that ahongs and the elite will initiate a movement of prayer during Ramadan and implement group prayer to support our intimate feeling toward Islam.
 A sincere unity of Muslims should be developed to contribute power towards the expulsion of Japan.

 Ma Bufang and Hui children in Egypt.

 "Ahong" is the Mandarin Chinese word for "imam".
 During the war against Japan, the imams supported Muslim resistance, calling for Muslims to participate in the fight against Japan, claiming that casualties would become shaheeds (martyrs).
 Ma Zhanshan was a Hui guerilla fighter against the Japanese.

 Hui forces were known for their anti-communist sentiment, and fought for the Kuomintang against the CCP in the Chinese Civil War, and against rebels during the Ili Rebellion.
 Bai Chongxi, a Hui general, was appointed to the post of Minister of National Defence, the highest military position in the Republic of China.
-After the Communist victory and evacuation of the Kuomintang to Taiwan, Hui people continued to serve in the military of the Republic as opposed to the Communist-led People's Republic.
+After the Chinese Communist Revolution and the retreat of the government of the Republic of China to Taiwan, Hui people continued to serve in the military of the Republic as opposed to the CCP-led People's Republic.
 Ma Bufang became the ambassador of the Republic of China (Taiwan) to Saudi Arabia.
 His brother, Ma Buqing, remained a military general on Taiwan.
 Bai Chongxi and Ma Ching-chiang were other Hui who served in Taiwan as military generals.

 The PLA recruited Hui soldiers who formally had served under Ma Bufang, as well as Salafi soldiers, to crush the Tibetan revolt in Amdo during the 1959 Tibetan uprising.